leslietan1981/Project-HungryBar/README.md

-# GA-Unit4-Project-LesOrder
+# Project-HungryBar

-**LesOrder** is a React-based POS ordering system for on-venue restaurants, covering **front-of-house ordering**, **back-of-house order management**, and **admin inventory management**.
+**HungryBar** is a React-based POS ordering system for on-venue restaurants, covering **front-of-house ordering**, **back-of-house order management**, and **admin inventory management**.
 The idea came from a conversation with a friend interested in starting a cafe.

 ## 🚧 Project Status: UI/Code Overhaul in Progress

-This project is currently undergoing a full overhaul of both UI and codebase (see branch `user-ui-overhaul`).
+This project is currently undergoing a full overhaul of both UI and codebase.
 The Guest (Customer) UI has been rebuilt first, currently running on local dummy data ahead of backend integration.
-Staff UI is next in the pipeline.
+Staff UI has been rebuilt with features to view, accept, complete and also reject orders.
+Admin UI is next in the pipeline.

 ## Updated Screenshots (v2 — Guest UI)